Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 ------------------------|-------------------------------------------|----------------------------------------------------------
 Transaction ID          | sha3-256                                  | Current [transaction ID](#transaction-id).
 Input Index             | varint31                                  | Index of the current input encoded as [varint31](#varint31).
-Output Commitment Hash  | sha3-256                                  | [SHA3-256](#sha3) of the output commitment from the output being spent by the current input.
-Issuance input uses a hash of an empty string.
+Output Hash             | sha3-256                                  | [SHA3-256](#sha3) of the [output entry](#output-entry) [serialized with flags](#transaction-serialization-flags) 0x00 being spent by the current input.
+Issuance entries use a hash of an empty string.

 Note 1.
-Including the spent output commitment makes it easier to verify the asset ID and amount at signing time, although those values are already committed to via the input's [outpoint](#outpoint).
+Including the spent output entry makes it easier to verify the asset ID and amount at signing time, although those values are already committed to via the input's [outpoint](#outpoint).

 Note 2.
-Using the hash of the output commitment instead of the output commitment as-is does not incur additional overhead since this hash is readily available from the [assets merkle tree](#assets-merkle-root).
+Using the hash of the output entry instead of the output commitment as-is does not incur additional overhead since this hash is readily available from the [assets merkle tree](#assets-merkle-root).
 As a result, total amount of data to be hashed by all nodes during transaction validation is reduced.

 ### Program